-In general, loans fit into either the "secured" or "unsecured" category.
-But what exactly is secured vs. unsecured debt?
-And is a mortgage secured or unsecured debt?
+Loans generally fit into either the "secured" or "unsecured" category.
+But what exactly is secured versus unsecured debt?
+And is a mortgage a secured or unsecured loan?

-It's a good idea to understand the differences between these two types of debt because it can have a major impact on the loans you choose and how you fulfill your financial obligations as a borrower.
+It's a good idea to understand the differences between these two types of debt because it can have a major impact on the loans you choose.
+It can also affect how you fulfill your financial obligations as a borrower.

 Secured debt is backed by collateral, or assets that you have in your possession.
 Mortgages, home equity lines of credit, home equity loans and auto loans are four examples of secured loans.
 Put simply, your lender will ask you what type of collateral you'll "offer up" to back the loan.
 It's a great incentive to encourage you to make your payments.